vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 ![](./assets/images/CattleNotPets.png)

-#### Build a strong business case for microservices (if needed) and without an obscenely high bill from your ISV
+#### Build a strong business case for microservices (if needed) and bypass an obscenely high bill from your ISV

 > From a software delivery perspective , nothing changes in your build or your / the ISV's build process or architecture